Youth and Young Adult Programs

-CND is proud to partner with the Columbus Department of Recreation and Parks to provide this violence intervention program for youth and young adults ages 14-24.
+CND is proud to partner with the City of Columbus Department of Public Safety to provide violence intervention programs for youth and young adults ages 14-24.
 Program staff spend time in gang controlled areas, building relationships and engaging in outreach with active gang members with the goal of reducing violence and seeking out those that want to do something different with their lives.
 For those that want to make a change, staff members conduct assessments and link youth with appropriate services.
 One case manager and four intervention specialists staff this program.
 Success is measured by how many youth are linked with employment and education.

 Summer Day Camp program for youth ages 5-14: